 It was August 6, 1945.
 The city was Hiroshima, and the world’s first atom bomb had just been deployed.

-Few places in the world are as moving as Hiroshima.
-What is remarkable about this city, is not just its testament to the first-hand horror of a nuclear attack; it is in its spirit of resilience & hope.
-It’s the one place in the world where you can see both the extreme destructive & creative capacity of humanity.
+I recommend everyone visit Hiroshima at least once.
+It is a remarkable city, that stands testament not only to the first-hand horror of a nuclear attack, but also to that of resilience & hope.
+It is the one place in the world where you can see both the extreme destructive & creative capacity of humanity.

 Here are 9 reasons why going Hiroshima is life changing: